47rooks/virtual-rubiks-cube/README.md

        * comment fully
        * cleanup and/or refactor Mesh/Model to separate GLTF translation layer from generic data layer
      * add loading message as the model load is done - it takes a while
-     * add BaseScene function to get scene clear color as black - subclasses to override if they want different colors

    * First
      * document code - in progress